The Bergen Knowledge Hub aims to

 - Become a platform to develop science advice on marine, maritime, energy and environmental issues, with emphasis on the 17 UN Sustainable Development Goals.

 The Academia Europaea is the pan-European Academy of Humanities, Letters, Law, and Sciences.
 The Academia was founded in 1988 as the functioning Europe-wide Academy that encompasses all fields of scholarly inquiry.
-See a list of our the members in Scandinavia, the Baltics and Russia here

 The AE-Bergen Hub is one of the co-organizers of the webinar: Arctic Marine Operations and Shipping: Green Initiatives and Challenges.
 The webinar addresses the Arctic’s policy framework for marine safety and environmental protection; indigenous and conservation perspectives; green ship technology; marine infrastructure; and measures needed to make Arctic shipping more sustainable.